 I am going to start with Paring chisels.
 You don’t really need it to begin with, and you might find uses for it later.

 Firmer chisels; they’ve kind of been outdated by bevel edge chisels.
 So if you do stuff around the house, you might still find a use for firmer chisels, but it’s not necessarily needed for furniture makers.

 You don’t need a corner chisel in particular.
-When it comes to clearing out the back of dovetail sockets, you’ve kind of got a choice between fishtail and skew chisels.
-I would probably go with the skew chisels because, firstly, they’ve got a broader sweep on them.
+When clearing out the back of dovetail sockets, you’ve got a choice between fishtail and skew chisels.
+I would probably go with the skew chisels because they’ve got a broader sweep on them.
 You could get into step-less cues.
 Secondly, the last bit longer as well.
 And fishtail chisels are also nice to have in most cases.

 You’re obviously going to need a mortise chisel if you have access to mortises.
 Drilling out mortises and then cleaning up with my bevel edge chisel.
 Also, it is much better to have a designated mortise.
 I wouldn’t say get them to start with, and I would say buy them when you actually need them or when you’re going to be doing a lot of mortising.

-Fishtail and skew chisel will be excellent if you are doing lots of lap dovetails.
+Fishtail and skew chisel will be excellent if you do lots of lap dovetails.
 These are pretty versatile, but in terms of starting off, you probably don’t need them again unless you’re going to be doing lots of dovetailing in furniture-making.

 Now it’s time for the bevel edge chisel.
 They are usually the most versatile for furniture making.
 I would highly recommend it if you are doing furniture work.

-I hope you have an in-depth idea of types of wood chisels and their uses.
+I hope you have an in-depth idea of the types of wood chisels and their uses.